M1keCodingProjects/ParaSeq/README.md

 Therefore for example a cell containing both the "up" and "diagonal" directions would have the value b00000011 (3, in decimal).
 This greatly reduces the memory footprint of the directions matrix from a more naive implementation with a list of numbers or strings.

+**Interesting detail #2:** the alignments for 2 runs on identical data will be the same but most likely in a different order.
+This is because the alignments are collected in a set in order to **eliminate true duplicates** (exactly the same aligned subsequences, from exactly the same starting positions).

 ## License
 This project is licensed under the MIT License.